Higher-order structure of Hamiltonian truncation effective theory: Numerical Results

 Comparing the two orders shows that the discrepancy between the discrete and continuous treatments decreases as the cut-off \(E_{\max}\) is increased.
 Moreover, apart from isolated spikes, increasing the volume from \(L=10\) to \(L=15\) systematically suppresses residual finite-volume effects and results in faster and more uniform convergence to the continuum limit as \(E_{\max}\) increases.

-We conclude by presenting the numerical results for the NNLO non-local corrections summarized in Tab.~\ref{tab:operators_corrections}.
+We conclude by presenting the numerical results for the NNLoc non-local corrections summarized in Tab.~\ref{tab:operators_corrections}.
 Figure~\ref{fig:gaps_Emax_4panel} shows the first energy gap \(\Delta E_1\) and the higher gap \(\Delta E_5 \doteq E_5 - E_0\) as functions of $E_{\max}$, with \(\Delta E_5 \) varying more smoothly with the cut-off.
 Both observables are displayed for two values of the coupling, \(\lambda/(4\pi)=1\) and \(\lambda/(4\pi)=3\).
-For each configuration, all truncation prescriptions are implemented, namely Raw, LO, NLO, and NNLO.
+For each configuration, all truncation prescriptions are implemented, namely Raw, LO, NLO, and NNLoc.

 Across the four panels in Fig.~4, the main qualitative trend is that higher-order HTET corrections progressively reduce the residual \(E_{\max}\)-dependence of the extracted gaps.
-In particular, compared to the raw truncation and the LO prescriptions, both NLO and NNLO display a markedly flatter behavior as \(E_{\max}\) increases.
+In particular, compared to the raw truncation and the LO prescriptions, both NLO and NNLoc display a markedly flatter behavior as \(E_{\max}\) increases.

-At low \(E_{\max}\), the NNLO curves can display a stronger variation, in particular at larger coupling, where the NNLO points approach the asymptotic region from below with a pronounced rise.
-However, as \(E_{\max}\) increases, the NNLO results converge rapidly and become nearly indistinguishable from the NLO ones, reaching an approximately constant plateau already at intermediate cut-offs.
-In this sense, the NNLO prescription does not improve the behavior at the smallest truncations, but it ensures faster convergence toward the large-\(E_{\max}\) regime and a comparably stable plateau once \(E_{\max}\) is sufficiently large.
+At low \(E_{\max}\), the NNLoc curves can display a stronger variation, in particular at larger coupling, where the NNLoc points approach the asymptotic region from below with a pronounced rise.
+However, as \(E_{\max}\) increases, the NNLoc results converge rapidly and become nearly indistinguishable from the NLO ones, reaching an approximately constant plateau already at intermediate cut-offs.
+In this sense, the NNLoc prescription does not improve the behavior at the smallest truncations, but it ensures faster convergence toward the large-\(E_{\max}\) regime and a comparably stable plateau once \(E_{\max}\) is sufficiently large.